AdobeDocs/experience-cloud.en/help/mobile-android-implementation/launch-create-a-property.md

 # Create a Launch Property

-Launch, by Adobe is the next generation of mobile SDK and website tag management capabilities.
+Adobe Experience Platform Launch is the next generation of mobile SDK and website tag management capabilities.
 Launch gives customers a simple way to deploy and manage all of the analytics, marketing, and advertising solutions necessary to power relevant customer experiences.
 There is no additional charge for Launch.
 It is available to any Adobe Experience Cloud customer.

 In this lesson, you will create a Launch property for mobile apps.